ilarsf/aarc_lts/course_materials/communication/Email_Templates.md

 Dear [Participant Name],

 Congratulations on successfully completing the AARC Learn to Scull program!
-Over the past six sessions, you've progressed from complete beginner to a sculler with a solid foundation of skills.
+Over the past four sessions, you've progressed from complete beginner to a sculler with a solid foundation of skills.
 You should be proud of your accomplishment.

 **Your Achievement:**
 You've learned essential skills including: